cmosqueda/quickease-2.0/client/README.md

 This directory serves the client-side of our study named `QuickEase 2.0`, rewritten from scratch using React + Vite and other libraries.

+## FAQs

+1. Why did you rewrite the entire web front-end?
+   Kay kapoy mu-basa og laing source code nga walay halos documentations and di ko ganahan sa design atong front-end sa 1.0 version. **And I despise Redux to the core.**

+2. When trying to run the `npm i` or `npm install` command, it throws an error that says something about package dependencies conflict on their versions.
+   Solution is to install the modules by adding the `--force-legacy-deps` parameter, if it still won't install then contact the developer `(Jhon Lloyd Viernes)`

 ## Libraries Used

 ```